oivinig/go-gin-rest-api/README.md

 ## About the Project

-Simple REST API using Go, Gin-Gonic framework, GORM and PostgreSQL.
+Simple REST API using Go, Gin-Gonic framework and PostgreSQL.

 ### Requirements